Single scull

-A single scull (or a scull), abbreviated as a 1x, is a racing shell designed for a single person who propels the boat with two oars, one in each hand.
+A single scull (also known as a scull or 1x) racing shell is a boat used in the sculling category of the sport of rowing where a single person, referred to as a sculler, propels the boat with two oars, one in each hand.

+Design and construction

 Racing boats (often called "shells") are long, narrow, and broadly semi-circular in cross-section in order to minimize drag.
 They have riggers, which apply the forces exerted by the sculler symmetrically to each side of the boat and (usually) a fin towards the rear which helps prevent roll and yaw.
 Originally made from wood, shells are now almost always made from a composite material (usually carbon-fibre reinforced plastic) for strength and weight advantages.

 Recreational single sculls tend to be shorter and a little wider than racing boats and can have a slightly flattened hull shape to provide more stability.
 Recreational single sculls can be made of a variety of materials including carbon fiber, fiberglass, wood or rotomoulded polyethylene.